gramener/gramex-guide/pptxhandler/README.md

 ```

 You can specify transitions by name (with space-separated options).
 The transition names and their
-options are below, e.g. `transition: airplane left`, `transition: fly-through in bounce`.
+options are below, e.g. `transition: f'airplane left'`, `transition: f'fly-through in bounce'`.
 These are similar to PowerPoint's UI.

 - `none`: (removes all transitions)
 - `airplane`: left|right